Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Do not accept applicant credit PDFs.
 Use a screening method that pulls directly from a bureau with express consent and a documented purpose.

-4.2 Payment Security Rules
+4.2 Payment Handling Rules (Fraud Prevention)

 For international applicants, treat third-party payments and unusual refund patterns as escalation triggers.
 Verify identity and payer relationship.